Chumlee: Personal life

 Chumlee enjoys collecting shoes, owning more than 200 pairs.
 He also enjoys sports, the Pokémon Trading Card Game, video games, and skateboarding.
 He is a fan of both punk rock and rap music.
 He is a fan of the TV series Boardwalk Empire, Sons of Anarchy, and Breaking Bad.
 He enjoys driving his 1986 Buick Regal, which he has customized with hydraulic lifts on the front and back.
 As of 2013, he owned a collection of cars which included a Rolls-Royce Phantom, Maserati GranTurismo, Cadillac Escalade, Range Rover, and a 1964 Impala SS.

+In March 2010, Chumlee along with the other Pawn Star were awarded the key to the city of Las Vegas by Mayor Oscar Goodman.
+The group also served as grand marshals for the History 300 NASCAR race at the Charlotte Motor Speedway on May 26, 2012.

 By September 2013, Chumlee had altered his lifestyle habits and lost 75 lb in a year by exercising at a gym six days a week and improving his diet, including drinking more juice, eating more vegetables and abstaining from red meat, a change that was inspired by his father's death at age 54 from pancreatic cancer, two weeks before Pawn Stars debuted.
 Chumlee's diet has enabled him to be able to ride a hovercraft he had purchased earlier in the series, which had a maximum weight restriction of 250 lb.
 He later regained the weight, weighing as much as 350 lb in January 2019.
 He had gastric sleeve surgery, leading to him losing 160 lb by October 2021.

-Legal troubles
+Legal issues

 On March 9, 2016, Chumlee's home was raided during the course of an investigation into sexual assault allegations.
 During searches of his residence, police found crystal meth, marijuana, Xanax, and multiple firearms.
 Evidence of possible cocaine use was also found.
-Chumlee was arrested but released on bond the following day, and scheduled for appear in court days later.
+Chumlee was arrested but released on bond the following day, and scheduled to appear in court days later.

 On May 23, 2016, Chumlee was charged with 20 felony counts, including drug and weapons charges.
 David Chesnoff, Russell's lawyer, confirmed that Russell had pleaded guilty to a felony weapons charge (unlawful possession of a firearm) and a gross misdemeanor of attempted drug possession in a deal that calls for three years of probation and counseling.